UNISON's NHS in Scotland Food for Good Charter

 facilities should be carried out.

-equipped with the resources, knowledge and sensitivities to
+are equipped with the resources, knowledge and sensitivities

-respond to cultural and minority ethnic diet needs in line
+to respond to cultural and minority ethnic diet needs in

-with the Scottish Executive's Fair for All strategy.
-Local
+line with the Scottish Executive's Fair for All strategy.

-production also enables a far more flexible response to special
+Local production also enables a far more flexible response

-diets such as gluten free, nut allergy, vegan and other diets.
+to special diets such as gluten free, nut allergy, vegan

 FAIR PAY

-recruit a well motivated highly trained workforce in its kitchen,
+and recruit a well motivated highly trained workforce in

-therefore they should enter into negotiations with UNISON
+its kitchen, therefore they should enter into negotiations

-to achieve a satisfactory pay deal for Chefs and Associated
+with UNISON to achieve a satisfactory pay deal for Chefs

 For more information, or to join UNISON,